lukepereira/notebooks/README.md

 This repo compiles any modified .tex files and will commit the rendered .pdfs on push to remote using GitHub actions.

-## Markdown CI Compiler
+## Markdown Generation

 This repo also converts any modified .tex files into a markdown document using `pandoc` and will commit the generated .md files on push.

-## HTML CI Compiler
+## HTML Generation

+Pandoc generates html pages with inline Mathjax on path `<document path>/index.html`

-GitHub pages uses Jekyll to create an HTML webpage from any existing markdown files
+GitHub pages generates Jekyll webpage on path `<document path>/index.html`